openstreetmap/iD/ARCHITECTURE.md

 ## Core

-The iD *core* implements the OSM data types, a graph of OSM object's relationships to each other, and an undo/redo history for changes made during editing.
+The iD *core* implements the OSM data types, a graph of OSM object's relationships to each other, an undo/redo history for changes made during editing, and a couple of important auxiliary classes.
 It aims to be generic enough to be used by other JavaScript-based tools for OpenStreetMap.

 Briefly, the OSM data model includes three basic data types: nodes, ways, and relations.
 A _node_ is a point type, having a single geographic coordinate.
 A